canaanspacea/angularjs_from_scratch/README.md

 This project is generated with [yo angular-require generator](https://github.com/aaronallport/generator-angular-require) version 3.5.0.

+## Running

+After cloning the repository,run the following commands:

+1)`npm install grunt-cli` to install grunt locally.

+2)`bower install` to install bower components in your local machine locally.

 ## Development & building

 Run `grunt serve` for development preview.